 Biomythography part 3

-They worked in the same Legacy Christian Hospital, while one was born in China and the son of a pair of Missionaries, the other had a typical American Childhood.
+There’s a good chance I might have my Joshua Jensen confused.
+One graduated from Washington University in 1938 and the other in the 1970s.
+They both worked in the same Legacy Christian Hospital, while one was born in China and the son of a pair of Missionaries, the other had a typical American Childhood.

-Dr. Jenson, Dr. Jensen and Dr. Jensen.
+Dr. Jensen, Dr. Jensen and Dr. Jensen.

-Hamilton, New York, July 16, 1959
+The Mid-York Weekly Hamilton, New York, July 16, 1959

 Mrs. Jensen’ Memorial Restores laughter to 20 Chinese Children.